albertlark/Keep3rV/README.md

 These interfaces can be broken down into two types, no risk delta (something like ```update(address,address)``` in uniquote, which needs to be executed, but not risk to execution), and ```harvest()``` in yearn, which can be exploited by malicious actors by front-running deposits.

-For no, or low risk executions, you can simply call ```Keep3r.isKeeper(msg.sender)``` which will let you know if the given actor is a keeper in the network.
+For no, or low risk executions, you can simply call ```Keep3rV.isKeeper(msg.sender)``` which will let you know if the given actor is a keeper in the network.

 For high, sensitive, or critical risk executions, you can specify a minimum bond, minimum jobs completed, and minimum Keeper age required to execute this function.
 Based on these 3 limits you can define your own trust ratio on these keepers.

 So a function definition would look as follows;
 ```
 function execute() external {
-  require(Keep3r.isKeeper(msg.sender), "Keep3r not allowed");
+  require(Keep3rV.isKeeper(msg.sender), "Keep3rV not allowed");
 }
 ```

 At the end of the call, you simply need to call ```workReceipt(address,uint)``` to finalize the execution for the keeper network.
 In the call you specify the keeper being rewarded, and the amount of KPR you would like to award them with.
 This is variable based on what you deem is a fair reward for the work executed.

-Example Keep3rJob
+Example Keep3rVJob

 ```
-interface UniOracleFactory {
+interface PancakeOracleFactory {
     function update(address tokenA, address tokenB) external;
 }

-interface Keep3r {
+interface Keep3rV {
     function isKeeper(address) external view returns (bool);
     function workReceipt(address keeper, uint amount) external;
 }

-contract Keep3rJob {
+contract Keep3rVJob {
-    UniOracleFactory constant JOB = UniOracleFactory(0x61da8b0808CEA5281A912Cd85421A6D12261D136);
+    PancakeOracleFactory constant JOB = PancakeOracleFactory(0x0000000000000000000000000000000);
-    Keep3r constant KPR = Keep3r(0x1cEB5cB57C4D4E2b2433641b95Dd330A33185A44);
+    Keep3rV constant KPR = Keep3rV(0x00000000000000000000000000000000000000);

     function update(address tokenA, address tokenB) external {
-        require(KPR.isKeeper(msg.sender), "Keep3rJob::update: not a valid keeper");
+        require(KPR.isKeeper(msg.sender), "Keep3rVJob::update: not a valid keeper");
         JOB.update(tokenA, tokenB);
         KPR.workReceipt(msg.sender, 1e18);
     }